 Schedule your appointment

 Minimize your wait by making an appointment.
-We do allow walk-ins, but having an appointment is the better way to fit a Quest visit into your day.
+Appointments are strongly encouraged and will receive priority.
+Walk-ins may be accommodated during the next available appointment opening, but cannot be guaranteed service.
 Scheduling an appointment will also give you the option of getting helpful pre-appointment email reminders and tips from Quest.
 If you prefer to walk in, it helps to know that our Patient Service Centers are usually busiest in the early morning.

 Know before you go